Black Crystal: Reception

 Due in-part to its innovative multi-load approach, the game has been frequently cited as one of the best ZX81 adventure games.

 "There are only two graphics adventures which stand out in the market at the moment.
 The first to be produced was Black Crystal from Carnell Software..."

 "Black Crystal is the most ambitious adventure game I've seen for the ZX81, with elements of Lord Of The Rings grafted on to the adventure format. ...The program is large and is divided into six segments preceded by a short load test...it takes some time to master the use of keys controlling movement and weapons, and to discover the right tactics for various monsters.
 Still, Black Crystal has impressed me by its sheer quantity and generally high quality of presentation.
 I'm afraid I've become an addict."

-"...Black Crystal is a great graphic adventure that sees you traversing a variety of different environments to destroy the gem of the title.
-Spread across six impressive-looking maps, you’re given a variety of tasks ranging from retrieving keys to fighting dragons. ...the gripping gameplay will constantly push you forward for one more go."
+A contemporary review described Black Crystal as a graphic adventure featuring six maps and a range of objectives, including finding keys and fighting enemies such as dragons.
+The reviewer also praised the game's presentation and gameplay.

 "...There are a few of these games that have gone down is history...
 3D defender, Black Crystal, QS Scramble and Galactic Trooper are all worth a play."